What we do

 Our highly popular programme of workshops sees over a hundred people take part in creative activity each week.
 This programme is open to a range of different ages and includes regular sessions run by professional practitioners on theatre making, playwriting and dance.

 Our community production in 2018, Return Of The Unknown, saw over 900 local people work together on a specially written production that commemorated the end of World War One with a powerful and immersive performance taking place in Dover Marine Station.

 We are also dedicated to giving the best possible theatrical experiences to young people in education and we do this through our Associate Schools programme.
 Our work with 23 local schools as part of this initiative offers unforgettable creative opportunities to students and their teachers alike, including a partnership with the RSC that works to inspire a passion for Shakespeare amongst young people.

 The Marlowe Dance Network is a project that partners with schools, teachers and dance professionals to support the development of dance in Kent and the South East of England.
 The network offers a year round programme of creative learning opportunities, including the chance to join hundreds of young people in performing on The Marlowe’s stages (as part of an annual Dance showcase event) and to work with world-class dance companies such as Matthew Bourne’s New Adventures.

-We are dedicated to championing new theatre voices in our region, supporting local theatre makers in their ambitions to produce bold and exciting theatre.
+We are dedicated to championing new creative voices in our region, supporting local theatre makers in their ambitions to produce new work.

-Our Roar programme supports writers and theatre makers at all stages in their career, offering playwriting workshops, professional mentoring, supportive sharing and script development.
+Our Roar programme supports writers and theatre makers at all stages in their career, offering workshops, professional mentoring, supportive sharing and script development.

-The Supported Artists programme sees The Marlowe work closely with a number of emerging and established theatre artists, providing them with a wide-range of support and opportunities.
+The Supported Artists programme also sees The Marlowe work closely with a number of emerging and established theatre artists, providing them with a wide-range of support and opportunities.